yaysh/do-kub/README.md

 ## Requirements
 Create a Kubernetes cluster on [Digital Ocean](https://www.digitalocean.com/products/kubernetes/)
 Install the [NGINX Ingress Controller](https://marketplace.digitalocean.com/apps/nginx-ingress-controller) on your cluster.
-Two records which will host the backend and client.
+A record which will host the backend and client.

 ### NOTE
-I created the two records on the following [page](https://cloud.digitalocean.com/networking/domains/).
-Add the hostnames you want for your client and your backend and under "Will direct to" choose the Load balancer that was created when you installed the NGINX Ingress Controller.
+I created a record on the following [page](https://cloud.digitalocean.com/networking/domains/).
+Add the hostnames you want for your client and under "Will direct to" choose the Load balancer that was created when you installed the NGINX Ingress Controller.

 ## Deploy PostgreSQL to Kubernetes Cluster using Kubegres